ton-blockchain/wallet-android/README.md

-## Test Gram Wallet (Android)
+## TON Wallet (Android)

-This is the source code and build instructions for a TON Testnet Wallet implementation for Android.
+This is the source code and build instructions for a TON Wallet implementation for Android.

 ### How to build